euler-xyz/ethereum-vault-connector/docs/faq.md

 1. Novel interest rate models
 1. Transaction relayers
 1. Intent-based systems
-1. Automations (conditional orders, custom liquidation flows, strategies, position managers, optimizers, guardians etc.)
+1. Automations (conditional orders, custom liquidation flows, strategies, position managers, optimizers, guardians, etc.)
-1. Smart contract tooling (i.e. swap hubs using new dexes or new dex aggregators)
+1. Smart contract tooling (i.e., swap hubs using new dexes or new dex aggregators)
 1. Integrations

 These are just a few examples of what can be built using the EVC.
 The possibilities are vast and limited only by the creativity and ingenuity of the developer community.

 ## What is a Controller in the context of EVC?

-In the context of the EVC, a Controller is a type of Vault that a user enables in order to borrow from it.
+In the context of the EVC, a Controller is a type of Vault that a user enables to borrow from it.
 When a user enables a Controller Vault, they submit their account to the rules encoded in the Controller Vault's code.
 The Controller Vault indirectly controls all the funds in all the enabled Collateral Vaults of the user.
-Whenever a user wants to perform an action such as removing collateral, the Controller Vault is consulted to determine whether the action is allowed, or whether it should be blocked since it would make the account insolvent.
+Whenever a user wants to perform an action such as removing collateral, the Controller Vault is consulted to determine whether the action is allowed or whether it should be blocked since it would make the account insolvent.
 The Controller Vault plays a crucial role in the liquidation process.
 If a user's account becomes insolvent, the Controller Vault is allowed to seize the collateral from the enabled Collateral Vaults to repay the debt.

 ## What are Account Status Checks?